 Highly recommended for it’s warmth, durability and ease of entry.
 Great wetsuit for frigid waters!

-So there you have it, those are the 6 best hooded cold water wetsuits out there.
+So there you have it, those are the 6 best hooded cold water wetsuits out right now.

 If you have any questions or comments, feel free to contact us in the comments section below or via email at firstname.lastname@example.org.
 You can also reach us Monday through Friday toll free at 1-888-546-6176 if you would like to talk to us directly.